 First 2 Years

 Honeymoon Stage!
 We love this phase.
 Newly married and have recently joined your lives together.
 You are able to see each other day in and day out, go on trips without many limitations and … have sex whenever (and wherever) you want!
+We anticipate them walking through the front door after being away from them all day.

 Next 5 Years